rabiulislam993/befaq/README.md

 + View List of:
     * All Madrasa
 	* All Students
-	* All Students With out Results (result not added yet)
+	* All Students Without Results (result not added yet)

 ------------